citation-style-language/csl-editor/README.md

 2. Java runtime (doesn't have to be on server, just for pre-processing)

+3. Mail server (only for sending feedback emails)

 ### Instructions

 1. Checkout repo into directory that apache will read when receiving GET http://hostname/csl/ requests (e.g. on my server it's /var/www/steveridout.com/public\_html/csl).